wovo/ubuntu-toolchains/readme.md

 ## run a blinky from the shell

+You can build and run an example from its directory in a shell.
 Connect your Arduino Uno or Arduino Due.
 In the shell, cd to ~/hwlib-examples/arduin-uno/blink-gpio or ~/hwlib-examples/arduin-due/blink-gpio.
 Run the command
 ````shell